ee-jackson/academic-kickstart/content/post/microbial-mats/index.md

 title: "Microbial pond life in an icy desert"
 subtitle: ""
-summary: "The McMurdo Ice Shelf in Antartica forms a 50m thick undulating surface of ice floating on the sea.
+summary: "The McMurdo Ice Shelf in Antarctica forms a 50m thick undulating surface of ice floating on the sea.
 Annual summer thawing of ice and snow causes the formation of thousands of ponds in depressions on the ice."
 authors: ["admin"]
 tags: ["Community ecology", "Microbial ecology"]
 categories: ["Behind the paper"]